rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

        * :ref:`Alice’s best choice: A selection case study <Alice-Tutorial-label>`
        * :ref:`The best academic Computer Science Depts: A ranking case study <THERanking-Tutorial-label>`
        * :ref:`The best students, where do they study?
 A rating case study <RatingUniversities-Tutorial-label>`
+       * :ref:`How to solve a students-internships matching problem? <InternshipMatching-Tutorial-label>`
        * :ref:`How to fairly match classmates into partner pairs?
 An intragroup pairing case study <RoommatesMatching-Tutorial-label>`
        * :ref:`Exercises <Exercises-label>`